 Service Animal Policy

 Please ensure that you and your service animal are in compliance with ADA and KPAS rules at all times.
-Anyone whose service animal is out of control and who does not take effective control of it, or whose animal is not housebroken, will be asked to remove the animal from convention space, and allowed to return without it.
-Any questions regarding Naka-Kon’s service animal policy or further accommodations can be sent to firstname.lastname@example.org.
+Anyone whose service animal is out of control and who does not take effective control of it, or whose animal is not housebroken, will be asked to remove the animal from convention space and allowed to return without it.
+Any questions regarding Naka-Kon’s service animal policy or further accommodations can be sent to email@example.com.

 When walking your animal, please be courteous to our other attendees who like to play in the convention center courtyard and enjoy the green space around the hotels.
 A dog play area is located on sub-level 2 of the Sheraton, on the far west side of the hotel, accessible via the parking lot elevator.
+Also please be aware that it is the policy of Overland Park Convention Center to request information regarding your service animal at any given time.
+This includes asking if your animal is a service animal and what service they provide.
+This is their policy, and you may be asked more than once throughout the weekend of the Kon.
+We will try to keep this action to a minimum.
+However, please be courteous and polite to staff and employees of the convention center, as they are only doing their jobs in ensuring the safety and health of others.

 Screen-reader friendly digital copies of the schedule and program book are available on the website or by contacting firstname.lastname@example.org.